WouterBant/GEVit-DL2-Project/Blogpost.md

 $$ M_G(x) = \sum_{g \in G}^{|G|}λ(gx)M(gx) \frac{1}{\sum_{g \in G}{λ(gx)}}$$

-**Learned Attention Aggregation**: Aggregating the embeddings using a transformer, then passing the combined embedding through the model's MLP head to obtain the final logits.
+**Learned Attention Aggregation**: Aggregating with multi-headed attention.

-$$ M_G(x) = \text{Mlp}(\text{Transformer}(M(gx))), g\in G $$
+$$ M_G(x) = \text{MHA}(\cup_{g \in G}M(gx)), g\in G $$

-Here, the 8 embeddings are combined into a single tensor for further processing.
-This tensor is then fed into a transformer-like structure with multiple attention blocks, utilizing multi-head attention and layer normalization.
-A CLS token aggregates information from all 8 embeddings.

-The multi-head attention mechanism computes interactions among all tokens, including the CLS token and the stacked embeddings.
-It adapts its focus based on input transformations, ensuring predictability when the input changes.
+Here, each latent embedding, $ M(gx) $, is provided as a separate input to a multi-headed attention (MHA) block.
+MHA is permutation invariant for constant positional encoding, thus we can invariantly aggregate the latent embeddings when we provide no positional encoding and take the final embedding of the CLS vector as the aggregated embedding.
+This is exactly what we did and, like in most of our other approaches, this CLS vector is now projected to logits with the original last layer.

-To demonstrate the equivariance of the mechanism, we visualize the transformer block's behavior when the input transforms.
-In Figure 10, for an image rotated and flipped in 8 ways, we observe how the CLS token self-attends across transformer layers, which we notice how the CLS token attends to different columns, representing different transformed input embeddings, for each transformation.
+To demonstrate the equivariance of this mechanism, we visualize the behavior of attention inside the model when the input transforms.
+In Figure 10, for an image rotated and flipped in 8 ways, we observe how the CLS token attends across MHA blocks.
+Notice how the CLS token attends to different columns, representing different transformed input embeddings, for each transformation.

 <table align="center">
   <tr align="center">
       <td><img src="figures/PostHocLearnedAggregation_attention_visualisation.png" width=600></td>
   </tr>
   <tr align="left">
-    <td colspan=2><b>Figure 10.</b> Self-attention weights in the LearnedAggregation post hoc equivariant ViT for input transformed by various group actions.</td>
+    <td colspan=2><b>Figure 10.</b> Self-attention weights in the Learned Attention Aggregation for input transformed by various group actions.</td>
   </tr>
 </table>